YouTube's 10 Ways to Hit One Million Subscribers

 This was true of the Kylie Jenner Lip Challenge, the Condom Challenge, and a multitude of others.

 Some may call this selling out or bowing down to the lowest common denominator, but sadly that's how YouTube works.
-This doesn't mean you have to follow the trends, but if you want that instant fame, then you don't have a choice.
+This doesn't mean you have to follow the trends, but if you want that instant gratification, then you don't have a choice.

 4. Viral Videos